CrayLabs/SmartSim/doc/sr_cpp_walkthrough.rst

 data types.
 Additionally, an example of utilizing the SmartRedis ``DataSet`` API is also provided.

 .. note::
       The C++ API examples rely on the ``SSDB`` environment variable being set to the address and port of the Redis database.

 .. note::
     The C++ API examples are written
-    to connect to a Redis cluster database.
-Update the ``Client`` constructor call to connect to a Redis non-cluster database.
+    to connect to a clustered database or clustered SmartSim Orchestrator.
+    Update the ``Client`` constructor ``cluster`` flag to `false` to connect to a single shard (single compute host) database.

 Tensors
 =======